Mahdi-Rahmani/Mahdi-Rahmani/README.md

 ### Hi there 👋

-My name is Mahdi Rahmani and I'm a CE and ME student at Amirkabir University of Tehran.
-I'm interested in Robotics, AI and computer networks
+My name is Mahdi Rahmani, and I am currently a Ph.D. student in the Mechatronic Vehicle Systems Lab at the Department of Mechanical and Mechatronics Engineering, University of Waterloo.
+My research interests focus on Computer Vision, Robotics, and Autonomous Driving.
+Driven by these interests, I pursued dual degrees in Computer Engineering and Mechanical Engineering during my undergraduate studies.
+I am passionate about advancing technologies in these fields and am always eager to collaborate on innovative projects.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)